PurpleHullPeas/MPMD-AutoBedLevel-Cal/README.md

 **Windows Executable Notes** <br/>
 For Windows, you can can instead use the executable/batch file (see uploaded screenshots).
 You will need both the auto_cal_p5_v0.bat and auto_cal_p5_v0.exe files in the same folder for this to work. **Don't forget to complete the remaining steps here after running the program.** <br/>

 6) The calibration values should now be set to whatever was calculated on the last pass.
 The outputs for each pass should be stored in files named auto_cal_p5_pass#.txt.
-You can paste the contents of this file into Dennis's spreadsheet to check your heatmap. <br/>
+You can paste the contents of this file into [Dennis's Spreadsheet](https://docs.google.com/spreadsheets/d/1rTn4vu2924AA_z1WppvLk4r31JXvoI1YI_7iSye0v3k/copy) to check your heatmap. <br/>
 Note: I'm using [Samba](https://www.raspberrypi.org/magpi/samba-file-server/) to copy files between Windows and Linux.